-Customer Profile: Chesapeake Yachts
+Customer Testimonial: Chesapeake Yachts

 When Colten Brunenn, Product Manager and Engineer at ALM Positioners, got a call from Jack Stephens, owner of Chesapeake Yachts, about wanting to build boat hulls using a welding positioner, our team sprang into action.